Liquidity Services to Participate in June Conferences

 Leading global commerce company to present at the Oppenheimer and IDEAS conferences this month

-BETHESDA, Md., June 09, 2022 (GLOBE NEWSWIRE) -- Liquidity Services, (LQDT, Financial), a leading global commerce company powering the circular economy, announced that it will be participating in the following upcoming conferences:
+BETHESDA, Md., June 09, 2022 (GLOBE NEWSWIRE) -- Liquidity Services, (Nasdaq:LQDT), a leading global commerce company powering the circular economy, announced that it will be participating in the following upcoming conferences:

 - Oppenheimer 22nd Annual Consumer Growth and E-Commerce Conference on June 15.
 The virtual conference will feature a presentation by Bill Angrick, Co-Founder, Chairman, and CEO of Liquidity Services, who will be presenting at 12:45 PM EDT, with one-on-one meetings following throughout the day.